chmitch/mdwguide/Student/Challenges/Challenge4/README.md

 ## Introduction

 Worldwide importers wanted to build out their data warehouse to include clickstream data.
 There are a number of online stores that the marketing department wants to track for campaign and online ads.
 These marketing users want to monitor the clickstream data and have the ability to run exploratory data analysis to support ad-hoc research.
-This data needs to be real-time so the campaigns and ads are timely based on user activity in the online stores.
+This data needs to be in real-time so the campaigns and ads are timely based on user activity in the online stores.

 ## Description

 Build a streaming pipeline using Kafka on HDInsight to ingest simulated click stream data into enterprise Delta Lake via Azure Databricks.

-1. Data Source:
+### Data Source:
 In order to generate the source data stream for this exercise, you will need to execute sample .Net application (Stream Generator).
 This code will randomly generate product related data, and write it to a Kafka topic.

-2. Data Sink:
+### Data Sink:
 Azure Databricks will be used to consume Kafka topic, and write streaming data to Delta Lake tables stored in Azure Data Lake.